Amazon Redshift Connector Setup Guide

 - To restrict access to a specific cluster, create a policy similar to the following example.
 In the example,

-is the cluster that Tealium would use to insert event and audience data into yourYOUR_DATABASE_ARN
+YOUR_CLUSTER_ARNis the cluster that Tealium would use to insert event and audience data into yourYOUR_DATABASE_ARNRedshift tables:

-is the cluster that Tealium would use to insert event and audience data intoYOUR_DATABASE_ARN
+YOUR_WORKGROUP_ARNis the cluster that Tealium would use to insert event and audience data intoYOUR_DATABASE_ARNRedshift tables:

 -